 A measles outbreak is growing bigger in rural Texas, and officials are expecting even more cases.
-Chief Medical Officer at Covenant Health Dr. Lara Johnson, who is helping to treat these cases, joins José Díaz-Balart to share more, saying the most important thing for people to do is have immunization.
+Chief Medical Officer at Covenant Health Dr. Lara Johnson, who is helping to treat these cases, joins José Díaz-Balart to share more, saying the most important thing for people to do is to get immunized.

 What are the symptoms of measles?